High Peak Royalties (ASX:HPR) E10: A$-0.01 (As of Dec. 2025)

 Add all the adjusted EPS together and divide 10 will get our e10.

-High Peak Royalties Ltd is engaged in the acquisition of royalty and exploration interests in oil and gas assets predominately in Australia and the United States.
-Geographically, it operates in USA and Australia and generates a majority of its revenue from the United States.
-The Company has royalties over 20 oil and gas permits in Australia over 2,000 wells in the USA and is the operator of four geothermal permit interests.
+High Peak Royalties Ltd is engaged in the acquisition of royalty and exploration interests in oil and gas assets, predominantly in Australia and the United States.
+Geographically, it operates in the USA and Australia and generates maximum revenue from the United States.
+The company has royalties over 20 oil and gas permits in Australia, over 2,000 wells in the USA, and is the operator of four geothermal permit interests.